Cyberattack at UnitedHealth subsidiary Change Healthcare affected 100M Americans

 The tally roughly matches the scope previously described by company Chief Executive Andrew Witty, who suggested during congressional testimony in May that data for 1 in 3 Americans could be affected by the hack.

 The data breach at United’s subsidiary, called Change Healthcare, is by far the largest breach currently showing on the federal website.
-This list, however, doesn’t include incidents from more than two years ago, a 2015 breach at health insurer Anthem Inc. that affected data for about 79 million patients.
+This list, however, doesn’t include incidents from more than two years ago, such as a 2015 breach at health insurer Anthem Inc. that affected data for about 79 million patients.

 “We continue to notify potentially impacted individuals as quickly as possible, on a rolling basis, given the volume and complexity of the data involved and the review is in its final stages,” UnitedHealth Group said in a statement.